yelboudouri/EmoNeXt/README.md

-# AcerNet: an Adapted ConvNeXt for facial Emotion Recognition
+# EmoNeXt: an Adapted ConvNeXt for facial Emotion Recognition

 ## Quick start